-Smith College Professor Jay Garfield and Central Michigan University Professor Guy Newland have recorded an online course for Wisdom Academy, The Three Turnings of the Wheel of Dharma.
+1. Smith College Professor Jay Garfield and Central Michigan University Professor Guy Newland recorded The Three Turnings of the Wheel of Dharma.
 The course, over ten lessons, provides students with

 - a solid grounding in the core teachings of Buddhist philosophy